-Director | Editor-in-Chief
+Founding Director | Editor-in-Chief

 Rie works closely with tourism organizations in Japan and overseas developing strategies to create exciting content to promote their destinations to our readers in Japan and round the globe.
 She also regularly works with outdoor and lifestyle brands and NPOs to provide video, photo and editorial content while supporting travel and tourism in Japan.

 Rie has represented Outdoor Japan at conferences, panel discussions and on television, presenting in English and Japanese and works closely with local tourism organizations in Japan to tell their stories.